icodesign/CutoHomepage/src/pages/why-money.en.md

 But we need to admit that we didn't do a very good job with the transition to a paid plan, and we apologize to all our Cuto users who felt bad about it!

 If you're interested in learning more about the behind-the-scenes story of Cuto's development.
-[Click here to read more](https://www.icodesign.me/posts/cuto2-story/).
+[Click here to read more [Chinese]](https://www.icodesign.me/posts/cuto2-story/).

 The wallpapers now available for Cuto free users includes: